AND

 My misery IS a god... cruel and demanding.

-But even gods can serve a purpose.
+But all gods serve a purpose.

 There is discipline in taking something ugly and turning it to gold.